Does your back make you feel like this?

 Named after a physical therapist in New Zealand, McKenzie exercises are primarily extension (arching) exercises that could help reduce the symptoms of herniated disc by reducing pressure on a nerve root.
 For acute pain, the McKenzie exercises should be done frequently, at least once every two hours.
 For more information, you can buy the book, or check out their website.
 Although many back and sciatica problems could be helped by these exercises, it is not for everybody.
 Consult a therapist or a doctor to determine if this method is for you.

 #5.
 Get moving with strength and balance

 Once back pain is under control, it’s time to consider exercises to make sure the pain stays away.
-Understand your body’s muscular balance and how it works: Which muscles need to be strengthened?
+Understand your body’s muscular balance and how it works: Which muscles need to be strengthened and which need to be stretched?
 Which are overdeveloped or strained?
-A strong core includes the back and side muscles too, not just the abdominal wall we berate in the front.
-Strengthen the entire trunk to maintain a healthy neutral spine posture.
-Often, the back muscles need to be exercised in order to “teach” the spine how to stay in a neutral position.
+A strong core includes whole body balance, not just the front abdominal wall.
 The guidance of a professional Pilates instructor, physical therapist, or movement therapist is highly recommended.
 Ideas for low impact exercise can include:

 pilates (with a certified instructor, preferably one with a rehabilitation background)

 …really, just get moving!
 Finding an enjoyable form of exercise is key to lasting strength.
 Regular activity, with balanced trunk strength, prevents back pain from recurring, allowing you to stay mobile and strong for many years to come.